Mitchell Pearce: Controversies

+2005 golf function incident

+In December 2005, Pearce, who was then 16 years old, was at a charity golf function in the Sunshine Coast when he was attacked by a drunken Craig Gower, the Penrith Panthers captain.
+Gower allegedly chased Pearce around the resort with a glass bottle before vomiting on him; Gower was also accused of manhandling and groping Pearce's older sister Tatum Pearce.

 2014 King Cross nightclub

-In May 2014 Pearce was fined $20,000 and suspended for one game by the Roosters following an incident in a Kings Cross nightclub.
+In May 2014, Pearce was fined $20,000 and suspended for one game by the Roosters following an incident in a Kings Cross nightclub.
 A video broadcast on the Nine Network appeared to show a woman in a yellow dress becoming agitated by Pearce's actions.
 She had made a complaint to the police, but did not proceed with further action.
 The police issued an infringement notice to Pearce for failing to leave the club when asked and banned him from the Kings Cross area for 48 hours.

 2016 Australia Day party

-On 27 January 2016 a video was aired showing an intoxicated Pearce forcing an unwanted kiss on a woman and, when rejected, simulating sex with her dog, after having urinated on himself and her couch.
+On 27 January 2016, a video was aired showing an intoxicated Pearce forcing an unwanted kiss on a woman and, when rejected, simulating sex with her dog, after having urinated on himself and her couch.
 Within hours the Sydney Roosters released a short statement stating that they had advised the NRL's Integrity Unit of the incident and would conduct an internal investigation.
 The NRL, in turn, asked the Roosters for a report into the incident.
 Two days after the video was first aired, an emotional Pearce read a statement to the media apologising for his actions and acknowledging that he has a problem with alcohol.
 He left Australia shortly thereafter, for treatment in an "intensive rehabilitation facility for an extended period".

 Following his return to Australia at the end of February, Pearce said that he had given up alcohol.
-Shortly afterwards, Pearce overcame the impasse in negotiations between the Roosters and the NRL over the severity of his punishment by phoning his club and saying that he "deserved to be sidelined for a lengthy period.”
+Shortly afterwards, Pearce overcame the impasse in negotiations between the Roosters and the NRL over the severity of his punishment by phoning his club and saying that he "deserved to be sidelined for a lengthy period".
 He was given a fine of $125,000, with $50,000 being suspended for two years, and an eight match ban.

 Wedding postponement

 In December 2020, Pearce's wedding was reportedly called off due to him sending text messages of a sexual nature to a female Newcastle staff member.
 Pearce's partner had reportedly also seen the text messages.
-Pearce spoke to the media about the wedding being postponed saying “It’s COVID mate … and it’s private,” Pearce said.
+Pearce spoke to the media about the wedding being postponed saying "It’s COVID mate … and it’s private", Pearce said.

-“We’re sorting things out.
+"We’re sorting things out.
 It’s a really stressful time for us.
 It’s our business, no-one else’s".
-Newcastle media manager Frank Barrett told The Daily Telegraph: “The Newcastle Knights are aware of the issue but it’s a private matter that stays between the two individuals".
+Newcastle media manager Frank Barrett told The Daily Telegraph: "The Newcastle Knights are aware of the issue but it’s a private matter that stays between the two individuals".